Better Flood Nerd Logo

 Flood maps can lag behind real-world changes.
 Construction, grading, drainage changes, erosion, wildfire burn areas, heavy rain events, and new flood studies can all change how water moves around a property.

 Flood maps matter, but water does not wait for a map update.
-FEMA says flood risk changes over time and that water flow and drainage patterns can change because of environmental changes, land use, and other forces.
-FEMA also notes that older flood maps may not reflect those changes, and some areas have not been fully studied.
+Flood risk changes over time as water flow and drainage patterns shift with environmental changes, land use, and development — and older maps may not reflect those changes, while some areas have not been fully studied.
+That matters in Hawaiʻi because the islands are sensitive to terrain, streams, valleys, drainage systems, coastal flooding, and land changes.
+A property can be outside the highest-risk mapped zone and still have a real water issue from heavy rain, poor drainage, or nearby construction.

 Will my lender accept private flood insurance in Hawaii?